 Asmble is a compiler that compiles WebAssembly code to JVM bytecode.
-It also contains utilities for working with WASM code from the command line and from JVM languages.
+It also contains an interpreter and utilities for working with WASM code from the command line and from JVM languages.

 WebAssembly by itself does not have routines for printing to stdout or any external platform features.
 For this example we’ll use the test harness used by the spec.
 Java 8 must be installed.